Easy Grilled Corn

 Grilled Corn

 Since I’m in the business of BBQ, I like to cook most of my vegetables on the grill.
 Corn is especially amazing when it is grilled.
 Not only does it enhance the flavor, but it saves you a lot of prep time.
-No waiting for a giant pot of water to boil.
-No time spent pulling those stubborn silky strands out between each kernel.
-No more beating up your hands and essentially breaking your spirit.
+Your days of waiting for a giant pot of water to boil are over.
+No time spent pulling those stubborn silky strands out between each kernel, beating up your hands and essentially breaking your spirit.
 Am I being too dramatic?
 Possibly.
-But I can’t emphasize enough how great grilled corn tastes (spoiler alert: it tastes freakin’ amazing!).
+But I can’t emphasize enough how great grilled corn tastes (spoiler alert: it tastes freakin’ amazing).

 Grilling Corn in the Husk